Dr. Natalie Czimskey

 Feedback Loops

-The final project for this course was a group presentation of a product, service, or idea aimed at deconstructing a diagnosis in current American culture for the purpose of improving communication across diverse groups of individuals.
+The final academic product for this course was a group presentation of a product, service, or idea aimed at deconstructing a diagnosis in current American culture for the purpose of improving communication across diverse groups of individuals.
+This summative learning product aligned with emerging understandings of work in the field of communication related to addressing communication barriers.

 Final Presentations